Cover: Swimming with horses at Rancho Washikemba, Bonaire

 We rode to a large rock formation next to the lagoon and dismounted.

-Greg was staying on shore to capture shots of the me riding in the water, so Bregje and I stripped down to our swimsuits.
+Greg was staying on shore to capture shots of me riding in the water, so Bregje and I stripped down to our swimsuits.
 Marc, who had met us at the lagoon unsaddled Greg’s horse, Poco, who they told us loves the water and would be the horse I would ride into the lagoon.

 Bregje led us into the water and told me to hold onto the mane.
 When we got into the water, she told me I’d feel Poco push off when she started swimming.